julien6387/supvisors/docs/configuration.rst

     .. important:: *About the deduced names*

-        Depending on the value chosen, the *deduced name* of the |Supvisors| instance may vary.
+        Depending on the name configured, the *deduced name* of the |Supvisors| instance may vary.
         As this name is expected to be used in the rules files to define where the processes can be started, it is important to understand how it is built.

         As a general rule, ``identifier`` takes precedence as a deduced name when set.
 Otherwise ``host_name`` is used when set alone, unless a ``http_port`` is explicitly defined, in which case ``host_name:http_port``